propelorm/Propel/contribute.markdown

 {% endhighlight %}

 You can also write additional unit test classes to any of the directories in `test/testsuite/` (or add new directories if needed).
 The `phpunit` command will find these files automatically and run them.

+## Improve the documentation ##

+The Propel documentation is written in [Markdown](http://daringfireball.net/projects/markdown/) syntax and runs through [GitHub Pages](http://pages.github.com/).
+Everybody can contribute to the documentation by forking the [propel-docs](https://github.com/propelorm/propel-docs) project and to submit Pull Requests.